ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-transactions/index.md

 enterprise: true
 ---

 SSRM Transaction Updates allow large numbers of rows in the grid to be added, removed or updated in an efficient manner.
-Transactions work with the [Full Store](/server-side-model-row-stores/) only.

 Transactions for the Server Side Row Model (SSRM) work similarly to [Client Side Row Model Transactions](/data-update-transactions/).
 The APIs are almost identical, but there are some important differences (such as the SSRM requiring a 'route') and as such the APIs are not shared.